darasus/ai-blog/content/the-best-resources-for-self-learning.md

   Read feature can help you narrow down what you want to learn more about about a topic.
 Public libraries and public libraries have books that make it easy to find the best books to learn about.
+intro: >-
+  So, you’ve decided to take your career into your own hands.
+You believe in the old adage that knowledge is power and you want to expand your horizons.
+  Self-learning can be daunting at first, but there are a lot of great resources out there – you just need to know where to find them!

+  Self-learning can be especially beneficial for those who want to break into a new field or advance their current career by diving deeper into something they’re passionate about.

+  But with so many different learning resources available today, it can feel overwhelming when trying to decide how and where you should begin this self-guided journey.

+  Here are some of the best places and ways that you can start learning more about anything from coding to art history…
 ---

 ## Audible